Vasi012/ELITE-Luxury-Cars/README.md

 The form does not submit, and an error is displayed to tell the user that the field is required.

-Website behave as expected, error message was displayed and the form did not submit.
+Website behaves as expected, error message was displayed and the form did not submit.

 Scenario Three - Missing Required Field Last Name
 1. Navigate to ELITE | Luxury Cars Page